 Nick Kroll is 5 feet 9 inches (175 cm) tall.
-The 44 year-old American actor, comedian, writer, and producer, who is best known for his incredible work on the Comedy Central series Kroll Show, the FX/FXX comedy series The League, and the Netflix series Big Mouth, was born on June 5, 1978.
+He is 45 years old.
+He is an American actor, comedian, writer, and producer, who is best known for his incredible work on the Comedy Central series Kroll Show, the FX/FXX comedy series The League, and the Netflix series Big Mouth, was born on June 5, 1978.

 Since he came on the scene in 2004, the New York-born “laugh generator” has appeared in over 70 films and TV shows and has been nominated for the Denver Film Critics Society Award (For I Love You, Man) and People’s Choice Award (for Kroll Show).